 by Judy Leithe

-We all know our Constitution is unique in providing for a few and just society, and the oaths taken by our representatives are important.
+We all know our Constitution is unique in providing for a free and just society, and the oaths taken by our representatives are important.
 We love our English cousins but, let's contrast their oaths of office, taken since 1868, with our own:

 September 15, 2017